gustafnk/h-include/README.md

 HIncludeConfig = { mode: 'async' };
 ```

-Throw if caught in an infinite include loop:
+Throw if caught in an infinite include loop (default is `false`):

 ```js
 HIncludeConfig = { checkRecursion: true };
 ```

+If `checkRecursion` is `true`, h-include will traverse the DOM upwards to find another h-include element with the same src attribute, until the root node.
+This operation takes a few CPU cycles per h-include, which is why it's not enable by default.

 ## Error Handling